Fidelity Life: The Pandemic Boom for Life Insurance is Fading

 Policyholders can withdraw from the cash value or borrow against it with favorable terms once it gets big enough.
 If they surrender the policy, they can receive the full cash value minus surrender charges.

 Guaranteed issue life insurance

-But keep in mind that guaranteed issue life insurance may come with a 1- to 2-year lockout period.
-If the policyholder passes away during this period, their beneficiaries may only receive a refund of the policyholder’s premiums.
-They won’t get the full death benefit.
+That said, guaranteed issue life insurance policies may come with lockout periods of one to two years.
+If the policyholder passes away during this period, their loved ones may only receive a refund of the premiums they paid.

 Final expense insurance